AdaptivePerf/AdaptivePerfHTML/README.md

 # AdaptivePerfHTML
-A tool for producing the HTML summary of profiling results returned by AdaptivePerf.
+A tool for producing the HTML summary of profiling results returned e.g. by AdaptivePerf.

 ## Recent redesign
 AdaptivePerfHTML has been redesigned recently and its documentation and build system are not updated/reverified yet.
 The documentation will be fully reverified soon!